bronson/bashtest/research/running-jobs/README.md

 job-test-newdirs (creating and removing a directory for each job) is slow as all heck ... until you start slamming jobs in parallel.
-At 16 simultaneous jobs, the time to create and destory test directories is swamped by the rest of the test overhead.
+At 16 simultaneous jobs, the time to create and destroy test directories is swamped by the rest of the test overhead.
 It basically disappears.
 (These numbers are so close to the baseline that I'm amazed that they're accurate, but I've checked the results and they look fine.)